peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

  * <i>other</i>: The second arbitrary-precision number to compare.

  * <i>ec</i>: An arithmetic context.
-Flags will be set in this context only if  `HasFlags` HasFlags and  `IsSimplified` IsSimplified of the context are true and only if an operand needed to be rounded before carrying out the operation.
+Flags will be set in this context only if  `HasFlags`  and  `IsSimplified`  of the context are true and only if an operand needed to be rounded before carrying out the operation.
 Can be null.

 <b>Return Value:</b>